-The use of aspect-oriented modelling techniques may be further applied to model adaptation for the content and the presentation model of a Web application.
+We expect that contents adaptation and presentation adaptation can also be described by aspect-oriented modelling techniques, and we plan to investigate this topic in more detail.
 In particular, the effect of adding and modifying annotations on the navigation level to the presentation can again be described by aspects.
-We have restricted ourselves to a rather lightweight approach to integrating aspects into the UML and UWE.
+We have restricted ourselves to a rather lightweight approach to integrating aspects into the UML and UWE in that we used the built-in extension facilities provided by the UML to define UML profiles.
 A more elaborate pointcut and advice description language is certainly desirable and subject to future research.
 For tool support, we plan to integrate adaptivity aspects in the open-source Web application modelling tool ArgoUWE.